FREE delivery in the contiguous US!

 5. Cardboard Boxes

 Buy most of your holiday gifts online this year?
 You can recycle all the shipping boxes.
-Flattening and folding the boxes allows them to fit into your bin better, and it will save the hard-working individuals at your local recycling center valuable time.
+Flattening and folding the boxes allows them to fit into your bin better, saving the hard-working individuals at your local recycling center valuable time.

-Recycling centers won’t accept wet paper or cardboard, so don’t leave the contents of your curbside bin exposed to snow or rain.
-Either keep your bin covered or in your house until the day of pickup.
+PRO TIP: Recycling centers won’t accept wet paper or cardboard, so don’t leave the contents of your curbside bin exposed to snow or rain.
+Either cover your bin or keep it in your house until the day of pickup.

 6. Paper Gift Boxes and Bags